mishoo/UglifyJS/README.md

 > ./bin/training/train --logtostderr -num_threads 16 --input training_data

-where training_data is the file produced in previous step and num_threads specifies how many threads should the training algorithm used.
+where `training_data` is the file produced in previous step and `num_threads` specifies how many threads should the training algorithm use.
 To get full options available for training (such as learning rate, regularization and margin), use:

 > ./bin/training/train --help

-As a result, it creates two files with the trained model: `model_strings` and `model_features`.
+After the training finishes, two files are created which contains the trained model: `model_strings` and `model_features`.

 Predicting Properties (Nice2Predict)
 -------